It’s almost time for St. Patrick’s Day. That means green beer, minty green shakes and lots of corned beef and cabbage… at least here in America.

 1234 N. Astor St., (414) 272-5273

 Potatoes are king among the Irish.
 Take a tip from Food Network Magazine and put an order of Colcannon Poppers on your list.
 These crispy, creamy beauts are constructed with mashed potatoes, white cheddar, cabbage, and onions that have been rolled in panko and fried until crisp; be sure to dip them in the accompanying Worcestershire gravy.
-Pair them up with a plate of roasted corned beef brisket served with creamy horseradish sauce, bacon braised slaw, and mashed potatoes.
-The Irish root soup is also a delicious bet!
+While you're at it, follow them up with a plate of roasted corned beef brisket served with creamy horseradish sauce, bacon braised slaw, and mashed potatoes.

 6. Mae Velma’s

-If you’re hankering for amazingly tender corned beef, head to the drive-thru at Mae Velma’s on the West Side.
-They offer both corned beef sandwiches and reubens, along with their tasty corned beef by the pound.
+If you’re hankering for amazingly tender corned beef (plus the convenience of a drive-thru or third party delivery), head to Mae Velma’s.
+They offer both corned beef sandwiches and reubens, along with their tasty corned beef available by the pound.

 338 S. 1st St., (414) 271-7546